 PDAP (now Rise Recovery) was one of the greatest gifts from God that we have ever experienced.
 PDAP was caring, compassionate and competent in leading us through this incredible wilderness experience.
 Despite our tragic loss, we feel strongly that the truth, the real truth, is that hope and healing . . . recovery and redemption . . . are real for those who will seek help from wonderful programs like PDAP (Rise Recovery).

 READ MORE ABOUT PDAP:

 Powerless to Prevent:

-Trish Frye, Program Director of Palmer Drug Abuse Program, spoke at the funeral of “Brittany” on February 11, 2012.
+Trish Frye, former Program Director of Palmer Drug Abuse Program, spoke at the funeral of “Brittany” on February 11, 2012.

 Recovery Resources for Friends, Families and Employers